IagoLast/cartojs-react-example/README.md

 We want to create a histogram displaying the price per night for the rentals in the map.

-As you probalby know we are going to create a React component wrapping a a [histogram dataview](https://carto.com/documentation/cartojs/docs/#cartodataviewhistogram) so you can see how easy is to get geospatial data from the carto server.
+As you probalby know, we are going to create a React component wrapping a a [histogram dataview](https://carto.com/documentation/cartojs/docs/#cartodataviewhistogram) so you can see how easy is to get geospatial data from the CARTO server.

 As in the Layer component, all the initialization is done in the constructor.
 To create the histogram we only need a [carto.source.SQL](https://carto.com/documentation/cartojs/docs/#cartosourcesql) pointing to the rentals data, the column name and the number of bins.

-Since building the histogram requires server interaction all the process will be asyncrhonous and we need to register a function callback that will be executed when the data is available.
+Since building the histogram requires server interaction, all the process will be asynchronous and we need to register a function callback that will be executed when the data is available.

-Finally remember to add the widget to the client, otherwise nothing will happen!
+Finally, remember to add the widget to the client.
+Otherwise nothing will happen!

 ```Javascript
 constructor(props) {